 5/26/08: Had breakfast at John’s Pizza Bar & Restaurant.
 Ordered eggs and sausage with toast…but I have to comment that this is probably the best American style breakfast I’ve had in Australia.
 The eggs were perfect and the sausages were huge (3 of them…couldn’t eat them all) served with toast and beautiful grilled tomatoes (it’s an Australian thing).

 Stopped by friends to say farewell and thanks.
 I’m leaving early tomorrow.
 Just need to stop by an John & Yoka’s Art Art Shop and pick up a beautiful print by H. Neumann for our Australian art wall.
-Stopped by the Coober Pedy Grocery Store next to the post office for supplies for tonight’s supper: spaghetti with marinara sauce ( sausage, onion, garlic and green peppers stir-fried and added in to simmer for about 15 minutes) in the campervan.
+Stopped by the Coober Pedy Grocery Store next to the post office for supplies for tonight’s supper: spaghetti with marinara sauce (sausage, onion, garlic and green peppers stir-fried and added in to simmer for about 15 minutes) in the campervan.
 I’m ready to head south and spend a few days relaxing near the Southern Ocean.

 5/27/08 Ran a few errands before departing: bank, Miners Store (for milk, cereal and juice) and water plant to fill up the fresh water tanks on the campervan.
 Stopped by John and Yoka’s Opal and Art store to get a painting.
 Also said my goodbyes, as they’ve become lasting friends in Coober Pedy over the years.

 5/28/08: On the road at 9:00AM…a bit later than planned as it was pea soup fog outdoors.
 But it quickly cleared into a beautiful cloudless day.
-Stopped in Port Germein to do a little exploring as I had a couple extra days before my flight departed.
+Stopped in Port Germein along Spencer Gulf to do a little exploring as I had a couple extra days before my flight departed.
 Walked out on the VERY long jetty…said to be the longest in Australia at 1.6 kilometers.
 I could certainly believe that, as it must have been about a mile long.
 Had lunch at the hotel in PG.
-Had a very large and tasty fish and chips meal.
+Had a very large and tasty calamari and chips meal.
 Some of the largest calamari I’d had but tasty and tender as the smaller ones.
 The strangest things you discover in Australia 🙂

 Then off again to Port Pirie where I stopped in the city center for a few things.
 Checked into the Port Pirie Beach Caravan Park and got a gorgeous site right on the estuary into Spencer Gulf.
 There was a great view of sea birds and the grey mangrove out of the rear window of my campervan.
 Walked out to the local seafood market along the pier and on the way back to the caravan park became very nauseous.
 I hope this isn’t a result of the lunch in Port Germain?
 The Spencer Gulf oysters and shrimp purchased at SD Caputo and Son’s Market will have to wait until tomorrow’s lunch.
 This seafood market is one reason I almost always spend a night in Port Pirie on my way to Coober Pedy.
 I’ve seldom found a market with such a variety of seafood and with such great quality!